lospooky/GP4Sim/GP4Sim.Collections.Views/README.md

 # GP4Sim.Collections.Views

-Custom `SolutionList` views for displaying the N best evolved GP agents in the current run.
+Custom View object for displaying the Top-N evolved GP agents in the current run.<br>
+Used throughout the SimulationFramework to implement various Analyzers.<br>
-Features button for exporting an Excel report summarizing the performance of the solutions as well as for exporting the GPs to C# code.
+Features buttons for saving an Excel report summarizing the performance of the solutions as well as for producing compilable C# source files for the GP individuals.